ligato/docs/docs/api/api-vpp-agent.md

 This section describes the REST APIs exposed by the VPP agent REST plugin.
 The URLs and sample responses (in some cases partial) were generated using the environment described in the Quickstart Guide.

+!!!
+Note
+    For VPP and Linux plugins, REST supports the retrieval of the existing configuration.
+REST cannot be used to add, modify or delete configuration data.

 ---

 ## Index